 Broken Shield Pass is one of several major routes through the Darkwall Mountains in Northwest Tolgathan State of Breccacia.
-It is the route large enough to move a sizeable army between Tolgatha to the east and the uncharted home land of the Greenskin races, known as the Darklands.
+It is the only route large enough to move a sizable army between Tolgatha to the east and the uncharted home land of the Greenskin races in the west, known as the Darklands.
 As such it is the primary route used by the Greenskin tribes to invade the realms of men.
-If is named for the tragic and bloody downfall of a short-lived alliance between Tolgatha and Leonen, called the Concord of Shields, that sought to fortify the pass against the Greenskin hordes to the west.
+It is named for the tragic and bloody downfall of a short-lived alliance between Tolgatha and Leonen, called the Concord of Shields, that sought to fortify the pass against the Greenskin hordes to the west.

 The concept for Broken Shield Pass was created in part by Chris Lloyd (Little Rock, AR) as part of his ‘Foot Knight package’ backer reward from the 2014 Realm of Strife Kickstarter Campaign.

 While the two predominantly Human Kingdoms of Leonen and Tolgatha have traditionally had little political interaction, there was a brief time almost 900 years ago during the reign of the Patriarch-King Desmond Vectus VI when the two Kingdoms formed a military alliance aimed at pushing back the Greenskin threat and containing them once and for all behind the Darkwall mountains.
 During this time much of Tolgatha had been overrun by a massive Greenskin army led by a bloodthirsty Orc Warlord named Dulgarr the Breaker, so named because he came very close to breaking the ancient line of Tolgathan kings.
 Some historians believe that had it not been for the intervention of the distant Kingdom of Leonen, what we now know as present day Tolgatha would be a savage wasteland ruled by warring tribes of Orcs, Goblins, and Ogres.